 I am a first-year CS PhD student at Stanford University, interested in operationalizing language for machine learning.
-This involves (1) building machines that can learn from explanations and interactive dialog, and (2) using language to guide non-linguistic tasks.
-I'm also broadly interested in machine learning for art and music.
-I am supported by a NSF GRFP.
+This involves (1) building machines that can learn from (and teach with) language and interactive dialog, and (2) using language as a structured and compositional guide for non-linguistic tasks.
+I'm also broadly interested in machine learning for art, music, and design.
+I am supported by an NSF GRFP.

 Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, supervised by Ekaterina Shutova and supported by a Churchill Scholarship.
 Before that, I was an undergrad at Boston College, where I worked in the Language Learning Lab with Joshua Hartshorne and Timothy O'Donnell.

-- (February 2019) "Broader Context Improves Metaphor Identification" with Ekaterina Shutova, Helen Yannakoudakis accepted to NAACL 2019.
+- (February 2019) "Broader Context Improves Metaphor Identification" with Helen Yannakoudakis and Ekaterina Shutova accepted to NAACL 2019.